About Ted Arnott

 Ted is a strong believer in mentoring programs for young people.
 He served as a Big Brother before he was first elected.

 At the same time, Ted was working full-time for his own mentor, the late Jack Johnson, MPP for Wellington.
 For Ted, this was a political apprenticeship that taught him meaningful lessons, including that honesty and hard work, are essential to success in elected public service.

 Ted was raised in Arthur, where his family was in the heavy construction business.
 He studied and graduated from Arthur District High School.

 At age 16, Ted received a Special Certificate of Commendation from the Most Venerable Order of the Hospital of St. John of Jerusalem, which recognized him for rendering “assistance which was instrumental in saving the life of a drowning man.”
 OPP Commissioner Harold H. Graham presented the certificate.

 At Wilfrid Laurier University in Waterloo, Ted received a Bachelor of Arts degree with a major in Political Science and, later, a Diploma in Business Administration.
-Like most students, he worked part-time and summers in a variety of jobs: he was a construction labourer, a factory worker and a retail store clerk.
+Like most students, he worked part-time and summers in a variety of jobs: he was a construction labourer, a factory worker, and a retail store clerk.

-In 2004, Wilfrid Laurier University named him as a graduate who is “making a difference around the world.”
+In 2004, Wilfrid Laurier University named him a graduate who is “making a difference around the world.”

 Ted lives in Fergus with his wife, Lisa, who teaches French Immersion at James McQueen Public School.
 They have three adult sons.
 The Arnott family attends St. Andrew’s Presbyterian Church in Fergus.